RFFNet: Large-Scale Interpretable Kernel Methods via Random Fourier Features: Introduction

-Indeed, a common approach for improving kernel methods' interpretability is to weight features in the kernel parametrization.
-This process generates the so-called automatic relevance determination (ARD) kernels \citep{Rasmussen2005}, as the ARD gaussian kernel $k_\lambda(x, x') = \exp[-\frac{1}{2} \sum_{j=1}^p \lambda_j^2 (x_j-x'_j)^2]$, where $x_i$ is the $i$-th component of the feature vector $x$.
-It is expected that learning $\lambda$ will set $\lambda_i \to 0^+$ for irrelevant features.
+To address the interpretability issue, a common approach is to introduce feature weighting in the kernel parametrization.
+This process generates the so-called automatic relevance determination (ARD) kernels \citep{rasmussen2006gaussian}, as the ARD Gaussian kernel

-In this work, we propose a new approach, dubbed RFFNet, for fitting kernel methods that is both scalable and interpretable.
-Our method relies on kernel approximations based on random Fourier features, which significantly reduces the number of parameters to be estimated and decreases the computational cost of training kernel methods.
-However, contrary to standard random Fourier features applications, our framework effectively handles ARD kernels.
-We show that ARD kernels correspond, through Bochner's theorem, to densities that have the kernel weights as ``scale'' parameters.
-In this way, we can decouple $\lambda$ from the RFF map that approximates an ARD kernel, and therefore easily optimize $\lambda$.
-Concretely, given a training sample $\{(x_i, y_i) \}_{i=1}^n$ and an ARD kernel $k_\lambda$, the goal of RFFNet is to (approximately) find the weights $\lambda$ and the prediction function $g$ that are the solution to